 Am I eligible?

 All regular benefits eligible employees working 20 or more hours per week can be part of the Dental Plan.
-You have 60 days from your date of hire to enroll and coverage begins the 1st of the month following the date of you enroll.
+You have 30 days from your date of hire to enroll and coverage begins the 1st of the month on or following your date of hire.

 What does it cover?